golemfactory/golem-docs/src/pages/docs/creators/javascript/quickstarts/golem-in-a-browser.md

 npm install --global http-server
 ```

-This will install `http-server` utility to host our web page, where we will run our Golem app.
+This will install the `http-server` utility to host our web page, where we will run our Golem app.

 ## HTML page